What is Open Access?

 There are no page charges to publish in the JXB, and colour publication is free for Society of Experimental Biology members.
 Non-members are charged £100/$190/€150 (+VAT) per colour figure or table in print.
 Full membership to the SEB for one year costs £60.

 Income from the sale of subscriptions continues to fund the majority of our publication costs.
 The only way that we can operate without imposing large publication fees or page charges is by the maintenance of our subscriber base.
 We therefore are pleased to reward our subscribers with exclusive benefits in addition to our primary publications and free Open Access publication.

 In 2015, the JXB will publish ten Special Issues, which contain reviews and opinion papers, in addition to our prestigious Darwin Reviews.
 An institutional subscription to the Journal provides exclusive access to these papers as well as any primary papers that remain under subscription control.

-The cost of a full online subscription to the JXB in 2013 is £1589 ($3178, €2384).
-On a cost per page basis this is a very competitive price; it is cheaper than any other comparable plant science journal without page charges or subsidy.
+The cost of a full online subscription to the JXB in 2015 is £1,417/$2,833/€2,126.
+On a cost per page basis this represents a highly competitive price.
+It is cheaper than any other comparable plant science journal without page charges or subsidy.